slashid/javascript/README.md

 </p>

 This monorepo contains the public `/id` JavaScript packages.
-All packages require the `/id` SDK to be installed - please [request access](https://slashid.dev/request-access) here.
+All packages require the `/id` SDK to be installed.

 ## Packages